Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 Arches + More

 You can’t visit Moab without exploring Arches NP. there are many great trails here including Delicate Arch and Fiery Furnace.
-Nearby is Dead Horse State Park and Canyonlands NP, both of which have gorgeous viewpoints and epic trails for hiking and mountain biking.
+Nearby are Dead Horse State Park and Canyonlands NP, both of which have gorgeous viewpoints and epic trails for hiking and mountain biking.

 Bonus: If you have more time, I’d head to Bear Lake on the Utah/Idaho border and stop by Dinosaur National Monument and Flaming Gorge along the way.